abercher/IMDB_sentiment_analysis/README.md

 # IMDB Sentiment Analysis
-In this project, I will try to perform sentiment analysis on the IMDB reviews dataset.
+In this project, I tried to perform sentiment analysis on the IMDB reviews dataset.
-I will test several models.
-My goal is to improve my knowledge of TensorFlow and Pytorch, and NLP.
+My primary goal was to improve my knowledge of some of the main deep learning libraries namely TensorFlow (basic APIs and Estimator APIs), Keras, and Pytorch.
+Even if this project strengthened my knowledge of NLP, sentiment analysis on this IMDB data set was more an excuse to learn these libraries and compare the implementation of a same model architecture (LSTM on top of GloVes embeddings) on the same data, than a goal in itself.
+I didn't try to optimize the model I was using, and even realized half-way through the project, that Convolutional Neural Networks are better suited for sentiment analysis than LSTM (the model I used).
+LSTM couldn't even beat a simple baseline made of Logistic Regression on top of Bag of Word.